 There are two types of WRAS approval: WRAS Product Approval and WRAS Material Approval.
 Product Approval tests entire products such as boilers, showers and valves to ensure that they comply with all the necessary regulations.
 These tests are intended to simulate the sort of day to day use that products will be subjected to after they are installed.
 Material Approval is focused solely on testing non-metallic components such as rubber sheets and O rings to ensure they don't impact water quality.
 As the vast majority of metals used in plumbing are safe, this testing is used to confirm that the other components will not contaminate the water supply.

 WRAS specifications are usually in effect between a property's boundary and the point where it discharges.
 Buying WRAS Approved products also means that your property's plumbing will be compliant with all the most recent legal requirements in the UK and helps keep the water supply safe for everyone.
-The WRAS ensures that regulations are followed at every stage of product development, from design and manufacture to installation and maintenance.
-If a property uses a private water supply instead of a public supplier, WRAS Approved products aren't necessary but are still recommended due to undergoing extensive testing.
+WRAS Approval confirms that a product has been tested and complies with the regulations at the point of manufacture.
+Following the regulations at the installation and maintenance stage is then down to the installer and property owner.

-Whichever products you choose for your home, it's always worth hiring a registered plumber, particularly one listed by the Approved Plumber Scheme.
+Whichever products you choose for your home, it's always worth hiring a registered plumber, particularly one listed on the WaterSafe Register.
 A reputable plumber should be familiar with all the most recent regulations and will install your items properly.
 There's no point buying WRAS Approved products, only for your water supply to be contaminated by a shoddy plumber using unsuitable parts.
-As an added benefit, registered plumbers will issue you a certificate stating that you have hired an approved plumber and offering you some added protection in the event that inadequate plumbing work is discovered on your property later.
+As an added benefit, registered plumbers will issue you a "work completed" certificate, offering some added protection in the event that inadequate plumbing work is discovered on your property later.
 In addition, it's usually a good idea to inform your water supplier if you're having extensive work, just in case anything unusual arises.

 Choosing WRAS Approved products means your new plumbing will fulfil the strict requirements of modern day regulations.
 However, it's important to note that being WRAS Approved doesn't mean that a product is suitable for every situation.
 Check the product details closely to be sure that it can perform the specific task you have in mind and that you meet the necessary requirements before installing them.